 An allergy occurs when your cat’s immune system over-reacts to something that is usually harmless.
-Symptoms are commonly associated with skin irritation, and include scratching, a crusty rash and hair loss.
+Symptoms are commonly associated with ear infections, skin irritation, and include scratching, a crusty rash and hair loss.

 TYPES OF ALLERGIES IN CATS

 The most common allergy in cats is flea allergy.
 Even if you don’t see any fleas on your feline family member, it’s still possible that fleas are responsible for his itching.
 The flea saliva is causing the allergic reaction and even just a few flea bites are enough to cause problems.
 An itchy cat tends to over groom and will remove many of the adult fleas, which makes them difficult to find.

 Cats can also suffer from an allergic condition called atopy.
 This is an allergy to inhaled substances such as dusts and pollens.
 The tendency for cats to develop atopy is possibly inherited from their parents, but this has not yet been proven.